Establishing a cash reserve: How much should you have?

 In this article:

-A cash reserve can be crucial if you already have debt because it allows you to avoid borrowing additional money in case of an emergency.
+A cash reserve can be crucial if you already have debt because it can help you avoid borrowing additional money in case of an emergency.
 It can also be critical for retirees, providing a buffer against unanticipated expenses in retirement, especially health care costs.

 How much cash reserve should I have?